rezamzf/Master-s-Thesis/README.md

 1. **Linux systems:**

-   Follow the steps on the [https://opm-project.org/?page_id=245) or watch videos provided by Carl Fredrik Berg to easily set up OPM Flow on your Linux system.
+   Follow the steps on the [OPM Project webpage](https://opm-project.org/?page_id=245) or watch videos provided by Carl Fredrik Berg to easily set up OPM Flow on your Linux system.

 2. **Windows systems:**